Double axes and subalgebras of Monster type in Matsuo algebras: 2-Generated subalgebras

 We check this algebra for simplicity using GAP \cite{GAP} and the structure theory from Subsection \ref{ideals}.
 We will provide details for this algebra and skip them for the later examples.
 The Gram matrix for the Frobenius form with respect to the basis $\{d_1,d_2,d_3,d_4,w\}$ can easily be found and it is as follows:

-From here we see that the projection graph is complete bipartite with parts $\{d_1,d_2\}$ and $\{d_3,d_4\}$.
-Hence it is connected.
+Manifestly, the projection graph on $\{x,y\}=\{d_1,d_3\}$ is connected.
 This means that the algebra has no proper ideals containing axes.
 The determinant of the above Gram matrix is $1024\eta^3-768\eta^2+64$ and it has roots $\frac{1}{2}$ (twice) and $-\frac{1}{4}$.
 As $\eta\neq\frac{1}{2}$ by assumption, the only special value is $\eta=-\frac{1}{4}$, for which the radical of the Frobenius form is $1$-dimensional.
 The factor over the radical is a simple $4$-dimensional algebra.

 Note that if the characteristic of $\F$ is $3$ then $-\frac{1}{4}=\frac{1}{2}$ and if the characteristic is $5$ then $-\frac{1}{4}=1$.
 So for these characteristics the $5$-dimensional algebra is always simple.